jsteigelman/nestle-photo-collage/README.md

 [https://nestlebrands.netlify.app](https://nestlebrands.netlify.app)

 ## Functionality
-* Clicking on the screen places an image of a Nestle-owned product
+* Clicking on the screen places an image

 ## Built With
 * [React.js](https://reactjs.org/) - React.js is a JavaScript library for building user interfaces